Welcome to CAIRB overview

 We work closely with the Educational Psychologist, Speech Therapist, Occupational Therapist and the Communication and Interaction Team.

 We also provide Outreach Support to schools in the Tavistock Learning Community.
 What we provide:

 • Curriculum:- We aim to tailor the curriculum to each child’s individual needs.
 We offer a multi-sensory approach to learning and provide a diverse range of practical activities.
 Each child has an Individualised Provision Map (IPM) to monitor and track their progress and review targets.

 • Communication:- We believe in close home/school links as your child progresses through the school, through the use of a daily diary, whilst we encourage each child to share some of their school experiences with parents.

-• Social skills:- We teach social skills in small groups and have half termly visits to the Forest Skills Area.
+• Social skills:- We teach social skills in small groups.
 The children have a daily social snack time.
 Personal, social and emotional targets are set and monitored termly using the Progression Framework.

 • Mainstream:- All children are part of a mainstream class and their access is carefully monitored and managed.

 • Enhanced transition:- All children have visual aids and extra visits to aid transition from preschool, between classes and onto secondary school.